pachamaltese/janeaustenr/cran-comments.md

+## Release summary

-This is my first submission to CRAN.
+This is the first attempted CRAN release of janeaustenr, and my first submission to CRAN.

 ## Test environments
 * Local OS X install: R 3.2.4
-* Ubuntu 14.04 (on Travis-CI):
+* Ubuntu 14.04 (on Travis-CI): R 3.2.4
 * Win-builder: R-devel and R-release

 ## R CMD check results